Find Top-Rated Heat Pump Installation Contractors in USA

 The key difference between air source and geothermal heat pumps lies in where they get their heat:

-Geothermal heat pumps use the stable temperature of the earth as their heat source.
-They are more expensive to install due to the ground loop system, but their efficiency remains consistent even in extreme weather.
+Geothermal heat pumps use the ground as their heat source.
+They are more expensive to install due to the ground loop requirements, but their efficiency remains consistent even in extreme weather.

 What is a dual-fuel heat pump system?

 A dual-fuel heat pump system combines a heat pump with a backup heating source, such as a gas furnace.
 This setup offers optimal efficiency and performance in all weather conditions.
-When temperatures drop below a certain threshold, the gas furnace automatically kicks in to provide more cost-effective heating.
+The heat pump operates as the primary heating and cooling system in mild to moderate temperatures.

 How much can I save on my energy bills with a heat pump?